Frequently Asked Questions

 How do I store my placenta until you pick it up?
 What temperature should it be?
 Do I need to pack a cooler to bring to the hospital?

 You will not need to put any extra effort into storing your placenta after giving birth.
-Your placenta is fine at room temperature for up to 4 hours, though my goal is to pick it up within 2 hours.
+Your placenta is fine at room temperature for up to 3 hours, though my goal is to pick it up within 2 hours.
 Your doctor or midwife will put it in a container, usually a small plastic bucket with a lid.
 It can stay there, in your birthing room until pick up.
-If I'm unavailable for pick up, another member of the GR Doulas team will fill in.
+If I'm unavailable for pick up, another member of the GR Birth and Wellness team will fill in.
 For our team, it is a shared value that our clients are able to focus on bonding with their babies, not worrying about storing their placenta properly for hours on end!

 What is my doctor going to say?!